Bhagavanrajana/Memory-Card-Game-In-LWC/README.md

-Memory Game - Lightning Web Component
+# 🧠 Memory Game - Lightning Web Component

-A simple and interactive Memory Matching Game built using Salesforce Lightning Web Components LWC.
+A simple and interactive **Memory Matching Game** built using **Salesforce Lightning Web Components (LWC)**.
 Test your memory by flipping and matching emoji cards.

-Features:-
+## 🚀 Features

-Click to flip cards and find matching pairs,
+- Click to flip cards and find matching pairs

-Tracks the number of moves,
+- Tracks the number of moves

-Automatically resets unmatched cards,
+- Automatically resets matched cards

-Responsive UI using SLDS and CSS
+- Fun and responsive UI using native CSS and SLDS

-Demonstrates core LWC concepts like events, loops, and state management
+- Demonstrates core LWC concepts (event handling, reactivity, loops)

 LWC Concepts Used:-